expressjs/expressjs.com/_includes/readmes/cookie-parser.md

 ### cookieParser.JSONCookies(cookies)

-Given an object, this will iterate over the keys and call `JSONCookie` on each value.
-This will return the same object passed in.
+Given an object, this will iterate over the keys and call `JSONCookie` on each value, replacing the original value with the parsed value.
+This returns the same object that was passed in.

 ### cookieParser.signedCookie(str, secret)